tumut/B-Trees/README.md

 * `$ <exec-name> seek2 <title>`

 	Find an entry by its title `title`, by seeking its hashfile location in the secondary index.
 The title must be an exact match.

+You must `upload` first before using the other commands, in order to create the database.